 This option sets the time a connection needs to remain idle before sending keepalive probes and the time between individual keepalive probes.
-It is currently effective on operating systems offering the TCP_KEEPIDLE and TCP_KEEPINTVL socket options (meaning Linux, recent AIX, HP-UX and more).
+It is currently effective on operating systems offering the TCP\KEEPIDLE and TCP\KEEPINTVL socket options (meaning Linux, recent AIX, HP-UX and more).
 This option has no effect if --no-keepalive is used.
 (Added in 7.18.0)

-If this option is used multiple times, the last occurrence sets the amount.
+If this option is used several times, the last one will be used.
+If unspecified, the option defaults to 60 seconds.